XavierGeerinck/ugent-algoritmen-1/graphs.md

 * Has a collection of m edges
 * The nodes represent objects with connections
 * Can have a direction.
-* The grade of a node is the amount of neighbours of that node.
+* The grade of a node is the amount of neighbors of that node.
-* For a graph with a direction, we have an ingrade, this is the amount of incoming neighbours.
+* For a graph with a direction, we have an ingrade, this is the amount of incoming neighbors.
 The same goes for the outgrade which is the amount of outgoing neighbours.
 * 2 Basic representations of graphs:
-    * Neighbour matrix: takes a connection (i,j) and represents it on a square neighbourmatrix.
+    * Neighbor matrix: takes a connection (i,j) and represents it on a square neighbormatrix.
 This value can be logical or can be the weight.
-The problem is that matrices take a lot of memory en the initialisation takes $$\Theta(n^2)$$ operations.
+The problem is that matrices take a lot of memory en the initialization takes $$\Theta(n^2)$$ operations.
-    * Neighbour lists: Mostly used when we do not have a lot of connections (m << $$n^2$$).
+    * Neighbor lists: Mostly used when we do not have a lot of connections (m << $$n^2$$).
 In reality most graphs are like this.
-The neighbours of every node are saved in a neighbour list and the graph is represented by a table of n neighbourlists.
+The neighbors of every node are saved in a neighbor list and the graph is represented by a table of n neighbor-lists.

-These pictures show a normal graph, it's neighbour list and the neighbour matrix
+These pictures show a normal graph, it's neighbor list and the neighbor matrix

 ![](Screen Shot 2015-04-02 at 13.21.33.png)![](Screen Shot 2015-04-02 at 13.21.39.png)